DeBraid/bitcoin-notes/README.md

 ## by [@Royal_Arse][1]

-Some detailed notes on bitcoin in various forms.
+Some detailed notes on bitcoin below.
+For a good intro, watch [this video][4].

 -----------------
 Part One: Bitcoin for Intelligent Investors